Crypto License in Germany 2025

 • Submit a notarised application to the Commercial Register Court which will register the company with the Commercial Registry and inform relevant authorities about the incorporation

-• Apply for a crypto licence from BaFin
+• Apply for a crypto license from BaFin

 For tax purposes cryptocurrencies are viewed as private assets, which implies certain tax liabilities.
 For instance, cryptocurrencies held for at least a year are eligible for a 25% Capital Gains allowance.
 Regardless of cryptocurrency characteristics, however, crypto companies are obligated to pay most of the general taxes, including the standard Corporate Income Tax, the rate of which is 15,83%.
 The standard VAT tax is 19% but cryptocurrencies are VAT-exempt, while other types of tokens might be subject to VAT.
 In terms of tax reporting, companies are required, among other things, to disclose all relevant facts, most notably those pertaining to transactions with foreign companies.